JustGaleo/MicroserviceProject/README.md

-# AngularSpringProject
+# MicroserviceProject
 In this project I'm going to make microservices with Spring technologies like Eureka and ApiGateway.
-Also, I'm going to consume the microservices in Front with Angular
 ## Spring
 When we are doing a Microservice there are important components:
 ### Entity